Catalyst Center on ESXi Deployment Guide

 Complete the Quick Start workflow: |

-After deploying a virtual appliance, you'll need to complete the following postdeployment tasks to run the appliance.
+After you deploy a virtual appliance, complete these tasks to run the appliance.

-If VMware vSphere HA is enabled in your environment, complete the following procedure to ensure that the virtual appliance's VM is prioritized to power on first during an HA failover.
+If VMware vSphere HA is enabled in your environment, complete this procedure to ensure that the VM of the virtual appliance is prioritized to power on first during an HA failover.

 Procedure